This post is a travelguide with the best things to do in Yazd.

 I am not sure Nain will ever be the next tourist destination, but it certainly was an interesting place off the beaten path with friendly people.
 It was the only place where I saw the water reservoirs still in use.

 In the new part of town Nain was more lively.
 A men invited me to his sweets factory to try out the Iranian version of Nougat called Gaz.
 It was absolutely delicious.
 It’s a white nougat with pistacio nuts inside.

-- Yazd: Orient Hostel (Highly recommended, one of the best restaurants in Iran.
+Yazd: Orient Hostel (Highly recommended, one of the best restaurants in Iran.
 Very good fesendjoon and also try shuli.
-Vegetarians will like it as well as they have quite some vegetarian options too)
+Vegetarians will like it as well as they have several options too)